Sam Edwards/Getty Images

-The American opportunity credit, created as part of the 2009 stimulus bill, began as an enhanced temporary replacement for the Hope credit.
-It was scheduled to expire in 2018, but under the Protecting Americans From Tax Hikes, or PATH, Act of 2015, the American opportunity credit is now a permanent part of the tax code.
-It has several features that make it more appealing than its predecessor.
+The American Opportunity Tax Credit was scheduled to expire in 2018, but under the Protecting Americans from Tax Hikes, or PATH, Act of 2015, it is now a permanent part of the tax code.

-The American opportunity credit is worth $2,500.
-You can count expenses incurred during the first 4 years of postsecondary education in figuring the new credit.
-And best of all, up to 40% of the American opportunity credit is refundable.
+This credit is worth $2,500.
+You can count expenses incurred during the first four years of postsecondary education in figuring the new credit.
+And best of all, up to 40 percent of the American Opportunity credit is refundable.
 This could get you up to $1,000 back from the IRS even if you owe no taxes.

-The lifetime learning credit can be used by any student at any level -- undergraduate, graduate or even coursework to improve job skills -- and the student doesn't have to be enrolled full time.
-The lifetime learning credit is 20% of up to $10,000 in educational expenses, meaning you could get a possible $2,000 credit.
+The lifetime learning credit can be used by any student at any level — undergraduate, graduate or even coursework to improve job skills — and the student doesn’t have to be enrolled full time.
+The lifetime learning credit is 20 percent of up to $10,000 in educational expenses, meaning you could get a possible $2,000 credit.
 Also note that the $10,000 limit applies to all educational expenses, not per student.
-So if you have several kids in college and their total expenses are more than $10,000, the amount in excess of that won't count toward the lifetime learning credit.
+So if you have several kids in college and their total expenses are more than $10,000, the amount in excess of that won’t count toward the lifetime learning credit.

 4. Tuition and fees deduction

 This tax break is an above-the-line deduction that can be claimed regardless of whether you claim the standard deduction or itemize.
-It's found on Form 1040 and Form 1040A and could reduce your taxable income by as much as $4,000.
-This deduction technically is temporary.
-It is scheduled to expire on Dec.
+It’s found on Form 1040 and Form 1040A and could reduce your taxable income by as much as $4,000.
+However, the 2016 tax year is the last year in which it remains in effect, as it expired on Dec.
 31, 2016.

 You can, however, take the tuition and fees deduction, as well as distributions from Coverdell ESAs and 529 plans, as long as you paid for different educational expenses with the various funds.